 When you are craving something sweet, rest assured there are plenty of ways to satisfy your cravings without eating too much sugar.
 Some of the best foods that will take the edge off include fruit, dark chocolate, chewing gum, yogurt and sweet potatoes.

 For some people, a distracting activity like journaling, reading a book or meditating can also be helpful.
 If you do slip up, don’t beat yourself up.
 Instead, try to understand your triggers.
-Do you tend to crave sugary foods and drinks when you’re feeling stressed?
+Do you crave sugary foods and drinks when you’re feeling stressed?
 Tired?
 Many people benefit from keeping a food diary.

 Kick Your Sugar Habit Today and Lead a Healthy, Wholesome Life

-As with AA and NA, there is an SCAA group (Sugar and Carb Addicts Anonymous) that can help people who are dealing with food addictions.
+As with AA and NA, there is an SCAA group (Sugar and Carb Addicts Anonymous) that can help people dealing with food addictions.
 This group uses the 12 step solution to help people fight their sugar cravings and lead a healthier life.
 To learn more about SCAA and meeting times, visit SCAA.club.